CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

  This is the part where you actually make something!

  Based on the ideas you came up with and the **feedback** you got, create the first **prototype** of your project.
+  * A **prototype** is an early version that is made for testing out an idea

+ This is not a finished solution!
+It doesn't even have to be half of a solution.
+Start small.
+For example, if you are making a game, you might just do one screen that does one little thing.
+If you are making a robot, maybe you build a mini version of it with paper and straws, to get an idea of what it will look like in real life.

+ {%callout heading="The prototype is not the end"%}You don't have to make the whole project at this stage.
+You might only make one tiny part of it or a simple example for now.
+You just need to do enough to test it out and see if you are on the right track. {%endcallout%}

 5. # Test